Anirudh-R/traffic-control-SARSA/README.md

 ## Adaptive traffic control system using Reinforcement Learning

 This project implements differential semi-gradient n-step SARSA algorithm to tackle the traffic congestion problem.
-More information can be found in the `/docs` folder.
+More information can be found in the `/docs` folder and in the first referenced paper.

 We use SUMO ([Simulation of Urban MObility](https://eclipse.dev/sumo/)) V1.6 package to simulate traffic patterns on which the algorithm has been tested.
 Details of SUMO installation can be found in the [documentation](https://sumo.dlr.de/docs/Installing.html).
 The TraCI API is used to control/monitor the simulation from Python.